wleavell/Intro-to-Data-Science-with-Python/README.md

 > 1. Type in 'Anaconda'.
 It should be the first option damnwidget.github.io/anaconda

 # Opening our first Python program
 Open up the program `guess_number.py` in Sublime.
-This is a small game that attempts to guess your number within 5 steps.
+This is a small game that attempts to guess your number within a few step.
 Before we play or analyze the game, take a look at the bottom right hand corner of Sublime.
 You should see some text that reads `Tab Size: 4`.
 There is nothing inherrently wrong with this except that Python's style guide PEP 8 suggests using 4 spaces over tabs.
 To change the default settings do the following:

 > 1. While in `guess_number.py` click on `Sublime Text -> Preferences -> Settings - Syntax Specific`
 > 1. This will open up a file titled `Python.sublime_settings`.